 This content has been automatically translated from Ukrainian.

-Kakiemon (Kakiemon) is a style of Japanese porcelain that is named after the 17th-century ceramist Sakaid Kakiemon.
-This style is a variation of Arita-yaki, one of the oldest and most famous types of Japanese ceramics, originating from the city of Arita in Saga Prefecture on the island of Kyushu.
+Kakiemon is a style of Japanese porcelain named after the 17th-century ceramicist Sakaida Kakiemon.
+This style is a variety of Arita-yaki, one of the oldest and most famous types of Japanese ceramics, originating from the city of Arita in Saga Prefecture on the island of Kyushu.

-Kakiemon is known for its bright enamel colors on a white background and luxurious, very detailed decorations.
-Characteristic features include a pure white background called "nigoshi" and decorations in "aka-e" (red colors), with images of nature and landscapes.
+Kakiemon is known for its bright enamel colors on a white background and luxurious, highly detailed decorations.
+Characteristic features include a pure white background called "nigosh," and decorations in "aka-e" (red colors), depicting nature and landscapes.

-The style was very popular in Europe in the 17th and 18th centuries, especially in Holland and England, and had a great influence on European ceramics such as Meissen china and Chelsea china.
+This style was very popular in Europe in the 17th and 18th centuries, especially in Holland and England, and had a significant influence on European ceramics, such as Meissen porcelain and Chelsea porcelain.

 This post doesn't have any additions from the author yet.